Everything you need to know about upskilling

 On-the-job training allows tech professionals to upskill while working on real projects.
 It’s a win-win: you get to learn and apply new skills simultaneously, while your employer benefits from your enhanced capabilities.

-It’s essential to note that upskilling is not just about acquiring new skills; it’s also about understanding broader industry trends and issues, such as the gender gap in technology
+It’s essential to note that upskilling is not just about acquiring new skills; it’s also about understanding broader industry trends and issues, such as the gender gap in technology.

 Being aware of these issues and actively working towards addressing them is an integral part of being a well-rounded tech professional.